MegaManSec/JoshuaHu/_posts/2023-11-12-dumping-retrieving-bash-variables-in-memory-coredump.md

 Dumping the memory of a binary process and examining variable contents is intuitive enough for normal programs.
 But how about retrieving the in-script variables and their current values of a bash script?
 Slightly less intuitive.

 I've recently been working on a bash script which performs some continuous processing of information, with some of the processed information being appended to a string.
-Some like this:
+Something like this:

 ```bash
 while IFS= read -r line; do